patternfly/patternfly/src/patternfly/components/Page/examples/Page.md

 ## Documentation
 ### Overview
 This component provides the basic chrome for a page, including sidebar, header, and main areas.
+To make the page component take up the full height of the viewport, it is recommended to add `height: 100%;` to all ancestor elements of the page component.

 ### Accessibility
 | Attribute | Applied to | Outcome |